 What works instead: Genuine questions that spark discussion.

 ❌ Engagement bait: "Agree?" ✅ Genuine question: "We tried both strategies.
-Which has worked better for you in 2025?"
+Which has worked better for you?"

 The Niche Advantage